bootdotdev/blog/content/javascript/why-learn-javascript.md

 Running is the perfect hobby for me because I don’t need anything other than a sports bra and some running shoes to get a workout in.
 Part of the reason behind why learning JavaScript is awesome is that it’s kind of like the running of coding languages - you don’t need any fancy equipment, development environments, or branded textbook.
 If you have a computer with a browser, you can code in JavaScript.

 Even similarly simple languages like Python are hard compared to JavaScript.
-When I began learning Python, in order to do anything fancy, I had to get my feet wet with the terminal, which I find tedious and annoying.
+When I began learning Python, to do anything fancy, I had to get my feet wet with the terminal, which I find tedious and annoying.
 Frankly, that was an obstacle.
 Meanwhile, your computer already has a javascript GUI and runtime.
 With any text editor and browser, you can code in JavaScript.

 This makes it ultra-accessible for beginners like me.
 With a very basic understanding, you can follow a tutorial like [this one](https://www.oreilly.com/library/view/javascript-jquery/9781491948583/ch01.html) from Oreilly and write a program within minutes.
 Why learn JavaScript only by rote, when you can do it hands-on?